-Total Mercury - The RP analysis for total mercury was based upon the WQBEL of 0.045 μ g/l as calculated in the WQA.
-With the available data, the log-normal distribution was used to determine the appropriate statistics to determine the MEPC.
+Total Mercury - There is no data available regarding the presence/absence or quantification of this parameter in the discharge.
 A qualitative determination of RP has been made for total mercury based on the facility type, size, documented infiltration/inflow, and the presence of this parameter in the effluent.
 A numeric limitation will be included in the permit in accordance with the Reasonable Potential Policy (CW-1), because this parameter is present in the effluent, in order to assure source control and/or treatment is maintained.
+Total mercury data collected between 2002 and 2010 show a maximum reported value of 0.008 μ g/l, indicating that the facility does not require a compliance schedule to meet the WQBEL numeric limitation of 0.045 μ g/l included in the permit.